Augmented Reality

 Inprentus Offers a Clear Manufacturing Advantage for Blazed Diffraction Grating Augmented Reality Waveguides

-Inprentus is the world-leading expert in a unique nano-scale lithography manufacturing technique known as mechanical ruling, a low barrier technique for creating high-efficiency, blazed diffraction gratings and blazed waveguide masters.
-Inprentus’ mechanical ruling methods provide the simplest and most direct way to create multiple input, expansion, and output gratings on a single substrate.
-Our unique manufacturing methods provide performance comparable or better than the more cumbersome slanted face patterns currently in use.
+Founded in 2012 by University of Illinois Professor Peter Abbamonte, Inprentus serves research, semiconductor, AR, defense, and sensing markets worldwide.
+We are the world-leading expert in mechanical ruling—a low-barrier, nano-scale lithography technique for high-efficiency blazed diffraction gratings and waveguide masters.
+It's the simplest, most direct way to put multiple input, expansion, and output gratings on a single substrate, with performance that matches or beats the more cumbersome slanted-face patterns in use today.

 Inprentus Advantages